spark-lin/Data-Science-Coursera/D9-Developing-Data-Products/ReadMe.md

   - [The Adventures of Sherlock Holmes, by Arthur Conan Doyle](http://www.gutenberg.org/cache/epub/1661/pg1661.txt)

 3-If you want find out more info about Shiny, please go to [Shiny](https://shiny.rstudio.com/) web page.

+I would continue to update this app and add more features on it.

+Thank you for your time.